What is a disciplinary action?

 After some disciplinary hearings it might be the case that no action is required.

-If you have an investigatory meeting - rather than a disciplinary meeting - this should not result in any form of disciplinary action.
+If you have an investigatory meeting - rather than a - this should not result in any form of disciplinary action.
 An investigation is simply the first step in the disciplinary process and should be used to determine whether a disciplinary hearing is even needed.

 2. Verbal warning